How and Why to Manipulate Your Own Agent: On the Incentives of Users of Learning Agents: Convergence of Regret-Minimizing Agents

 \section{Convergence of Regret-Minimizing Agents}

-We consider repeated-game settings, in which the same group of automated agents repeatedly play a fixed game with bounded utilities on behalf of their users, with one agent per user.
+We consider repeated-game settings, in which the same finite group of automated agents repeatedly play a fixed game with bounded utilities on behalf of their users, with one agent per user.
 We focus on learning agents that are implemented as regret-minimization algorithms.
 The (external) regret of player $i$ at time $T$, given a history of play $(\textbf{a}^1, ... ,\textbf{a}^T)$, is defined as the difference between the optimal utility from using a fixed action in hindsight and the actual utility: $R_i^T = \max_a \sum_{t=1}^T u_i(a, \textbf{a}_{-i}^t) - u_i(a_i^t, \textbf{a}_{-i}^t)$, where $a_i^t$ is the action of player $i$ at time $t$ and $\textbf{a}_{-i}^t$ denotes the action profile of the other players at time $t$.
 As usual, regret-minimization algorithms are stochastic, and whenever we talk about the limit behavior, we consider a sequence of algorithms with $T \rightarrow \infty$ and with probability approaching $1$.
 An agent $i$ is said to be ``regret minimizing'' if $R_i^T/T \rightarrow 0$ almost surely as $T \rightarrow \infty$.
+A joint distribution over the players' actions is said to be a coarse correlated equilibrium if under this distribution all players have on expectation at most zero regret.

 We use the following notation to describe the empirical distributions of the agents' dynamics.
 We denote by $\Delta$ the space of probability distributions over action profiles, by $\textbf{p}^T_t\in\Delta$ the empirical distribution of actions after $t$ rounds in a sequence of $T\geq t$ repetitions of the game, and by $p_t^T(\textbf{a})$ the empirical frequency of an action profile $\textbf{a}$ at the end of round $t$ of the repeated game.